DrParulShah/Bike_Sharing_Project/README.md

 ## Submitted by Parul Shah

 ## INTRODUCTION
-Bike Sharing Assignment tends to identify the factors affecting the demand for these shared bikes in the American market
+Bike Sharing Assignment trys to identify the factors affecting the demand for these shared bikes in the American market.

-Table of Contents

-Acknowledgements

 ## Table of Contents
 * Problem statement and Goal